 - Natural reproduction

 - Creating a bee friendly garden

 - Hive design, construction, and management practices

 Saturday afternoon we will go up to the workshop and begin construction of your Warre hive or top bar traveling box.
 Course attendees have the option of purchasing the materials to construct the hives and then taking them home with them at the end of the course.
 You may want to stay later on Saturday or come in early on Sunday so that you will have enough time to finish your hives.

 On Sunday afternoon, we will go up to the apiary and examine bees, in situ, in Warre and Top Bar hives.

-Course instructors Michael and Warren have combined beekeeping experience of more than 25 years.
-Warren is an expert on Natural Beekeeping using Warre hives.
+Course instructor Michael Devey has more than 20 years of beekeeping experience.
 Michael is a professional beekeeper and business owner of Win’s Creek Meadery and Bindaree Bee Supplies.

-Course attendees are encouraged to also attend the “BEE FRIENDLY GARDEN” course on the previous Sunday, 15 November 2020.
-There’s no charge for this if you’re registered for Natural Beekeeping.
-Megan Dixon from Canberra Native Nursery, will be presenting this course on how to create a bee friendly garden.
+The Course also includes the “BEE FRIENDLY GARDEN” workshop on the previous Sunday, 14 November.
+Megan Dixon from Canberra Native Nursery, will be presenting this part of the course on how to create a bee friendly garden.
 She will be bringing a selection of plants from the native species that bees love.

 Morning tea and Lunch are included at Win’s Creek Meadery.
 Please advise us of any dietary requirements.